Eriocoma occidentalis

 Eriocoma occidentalis is a species of grass known by the common name western needlegrass.
-It is native to western North America from British Columbia to California to Colorado, where it grows in many types of habitat.
+It is native to western North America from British Columbia to California, Colorado, and Arizona and in northeastern Mexico (Chihuahua), where it grows in many types of habitat.

 This is a tufting perennial bunchgrass forming tight clumps of erect stems up to about 120 cm in maximum height, but sometimes much shorter.
 The hairlike leaves are less than a millimeter wide and may have rolled edges.
 The inflorescence is up to 30 cm long, with each hairy spikelet bearing an awn up to 4 or 5 centimeters long.
 The awn is kinked twice.